ingeniala/heybluekata/ADRs/adr-messaging-mechanism.md

 ## Summary

-In the last years, messaging through queues or topics has become in a way to communicate architecture components in thousands of applications.
-HeyBlue is not the exception, so it's necessary find the best platform to cover this need.
+Over the last years, messaging through queues or topics has become a great option to decouple architecture components in a distributed scenario conformed by a several applications. _HeyBlue_ is not the exception, so it's necessary to find the best platform to cover this need.

 ### Alternatives